 You must complete an electoral registration form.
 You can download a form from the "Documents" section of this page, or alternatively you can call Electoral Services and request a form.

 You can register at any time throughout the year as the register is updated almost every month.
-At the beginning of October electoral registration forms are sent to every house in Bath & North East Somerset; this process is known as the annual canvass.
-The revised register of electors will be published in February 2014.
+At the beginning of October every year electoral registration forms aresent to every house in Bath & North East Somerset; this process is known as the annual canvass.
+A revised register of electors is published at the end of the annual canvass.
+The current register was published on 17 February 2014.

 After the publication date, the register is updated on a monthly basis; this process is known as rolling registration.
 You need to download a form from the "Documents" section of this page, or alternatively you can call Electoral Services and request a form.